tshepang/blog/content/2009-movie-review.md

 ## performances

-My favorite performances are a tie and all go to one movie, [Watchmen]
+My favorite performances are a tie and all go to one movie, [Watchmen]:
-+++ Jeffrey Dean Morgan as The Comedian and Jackie Earle Haley when face is unmasked.
+Jeffrey Dean Morgan as The Comedian and Jackie Earle Haley when face is unmasked.
 Runner-up is [Raffaëla Anderson] as a crazed rape victim in [Baise-moi].